benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 or a successor to SASL.

 * `password-cleartext`: Send password in the clear.
-  Uses either the native authentication format defined by the wire protocol (if that is based on plaintext passwords), or a SASL authentication scheme like SASL `PLAIN` or SASL `LOGIN`.
+  Uses either the native authentication method defined by the wire protocol (if that is based on plaintext passwords), or a SASL authentication scheme like SASL `PLAIN` or SASL `LOGIN`, or a successor.
 * `password-encrypted`: An encrypted or hashed password mechanism.
-  Includes `CRAM-MD5`, `DIGEST-MD5` and `SCRAM-SHA-256-PLUS`.
+  Includes SASL `CRAM-MD5`, `DIGEST-MD5` and `SCRAM-SHA-256-PLUS`.
+  TLS alone by itself does not qualify as "password-encrypted".
-* `NTLM`: NTLM, NTLMv2, or successors.
-This is a legacy Windows login mechanism.
+* `NTLM`: Legacy Windows login mechanisms NTLM or NTLMv2.
 * `GSSAPI`: Kerberos or GSSAPI, a single-signon mechanism based on TCP.
-* `TLS-client-cert`: On the SSL/TLS layer, the server requests a client certificate and the client sends one, possibly after letting the user select/confirm it, if available.
+* `TLS-client-cert`: On the SSL/TLS layer, after server request, the client sends a TLS client certificate for the user, possibly after letting the user select/confirm it.
-  SASL `EXTERNAL` scheme.
+  Uses SASL `EXTERNAL` scheme.
 * `OAuth`: OAuth.
-SASL `OAUTHBEARER` or (deprecated) `XOAUTH2` or successors.
+SASL `OAUTHBEARER` (current) or `XOAUTH2` (deprecated) or successors.
 It MUST adhere to the requirements defined in section OAuth2 in this specification.
-* `none`: Server can be used without any explicit authentication.
-This may be the case for some SMTP servers on local networks, where the clients are admitted based on their IP address.
+* `client-IP-address`: Server can be used without any explicit authentication, and the client is admitted based on its IP address.
+  This may be the case for some SMTP servers on local networks.
   Not supported on the Internet.
 Deprecated, because it breaks mobile devices.

+#### Recommending specific SASL schemes

 Additionally, a specific SASL scheme may be specified using `SASL`, a space, and the specific SASL authentication scheme name, e.g. `SASL SCRAM-SHA-256-PLUS`.
-In such a case, it is recommended to also specify a more generic authentication mechanism defined above as a lower priority alternative.
+In such a case, the server config SHOULD also specify a more generic authentication mechanism as a lower priority alternative.
 That would make clients use the specific authentication mechanism, if they support it, and other clients will use the more generic authentication mechanism.

 #### Multiple authentication alternatives